Paillat-dev/Botator/README.md

 Then, run the following commands to set your bot up:

-First **/setchannel** and select the channel where you want the bot to talk.
+First **/setup**, define the channel you want the bot to talk into and your OPENAI api key.

-Then **/setkey** and put in your openai api key.
+Then, if you want, **/advanced** to define some more advanced parameters..

 Please note that we can possibly log the messages that are sent for **no more than 24h**, and that we will store your openai API key.
-Ypu can delete your API key from our servers by doing **/delete**.
+You can always delete your API key from our servers by doing **/delete**.
 Please note that this action is irreversible.

 You can now enable your bot by doing **/enable**.